sbenn9210/barber_connect/README.md

 App connecting barbers and salons to customers.

 ## What It Is
-This is a full stack web app allowing barbers to create profiles, hightlight skills, list pricing, and automate scheduling in order to provide a better experience to their customers.
+This is a full stack web app allowing barbers to create profiles, hightlight skills, list pricing, and automate scheduling in order to provide a better experience for customers.

 ## What I Used
 * React